Hadokane/CCI_PP4_Radicool_Store/README.md

 - Allows the user to browse the merchandise by Categories, Collections and additional means.

-- Provide a search function for a more user customisable approach to navigation.
+- Provide a search function for a more user-customisable approach to navigation.

-**2. A Cart App to contain the users order.**
+**2. A Cart App to contain the user's order.**

 - Navbar icon would allow users to see the quantity/total price of their Cart from any webpage/app on the site.

-- Will allows the user C.R.U.D. functionality over their order before reaching the Checkout.
+- Will allow the user C.R.U.D. functionality over their order before reaching the Checkout.

 **3. A Checkout App to allow payments.**